 Applications are now invited for the Preliminary Examination only.
 Candidates who will be declared by the Commission to have qualified for admission to the Indian Forest Service (Main) Examination will have to apply again and submit on-line Detailed Application Form-I [DAF-I] along with scanned documents/certificates in support of date of birth, category {viz.
 SC/ST/OBC(without OBC Annexure)/EWS [Economically Weaker Sections] (with EWS Annexure)/PwBD/Ex-Serviceman} and educational qualification with required Examination Fee.
+Any delay in submission of DAF-I or documents in support beyond the prescribed date will not be allowed and will lead to cancellation of the candidature for the IFoS Exam, 2021.

 The candidates who are declared to have qualified Indian Forest Service (Main) Examination will be required to mandatorily indicate order of preferences of Zones/Cadres in the on-line Detailed Application Form-II (DAF-II), before the commencement of Personality Tests (Interviews) of the examination.
-With this Form, a candidate will also be required to upload documents/certificates for higher education, achievements in different fields, service experience, OBC Annexure (for OBC category only) EWS Annexure (for EWS category only), etc.
+With this Form, a candidate will also be required to upload documents/certificates for higher education, achievements in different fields, service experience, OBC Annexure (for OBC category only) EWS Annexure (for EWS category only), etc. Any delay in submission of DAF-II or documents in support beyond the prescribed date will not be allowed and will lead to cancellation of the candidature for the IFoS Exam, 2021.

-The Main Examination is likely to be held in November, 2020.
+The Main Examination is likely to be held in November, 2021.
 The Main Examination will be held on the following Centres:

 Bhopal, Chennai, Delhi, Dispur (Guwahati), Hyderabad, Kolkata, Lucknow, Nagpur, Port Blair and Shimla.

-2. The number of vacancies to be filled on the results of the examination is expected to be approximately 90.
+2. The number of vacancies to be filled on the results of the examination is expected to be approximately 110.
 The number of vacancies is liable to alteration.
 Reservation will be made for candidates belonging to Scheduled Castes, Scheduled Tribes, Other Backward Classes, Economically Weaker Section and Person with Benchmark Disability Categories in respect of vacancies as may be fixed by the Government.

-Note: As per the information received from the Ministry of Environment, Forests and Climate Change, one vacancy has been kept reserved for Low Vision category, one vacancy has been kept reserved for Partially Deaf category and one vacancy has been kept reserved for Locomotor disability (sub-category: Leprosy cured and Acid attack).
+Note: As per the information received from the Ministry of Environment, Forests and Climate Change, two vacancies have been kept reserved for Low Vision category, two vacancies (one backlog vacancy) have been kept reserved for Partially Deaf category and two vacancies (one backlog vacancy) have been kept reserved for Locomotor disability (sub-category: Leprosy cured and Acid attack).
 However the vacancies indicated are liable to further alteration.